 For the purposes of demonstrating comparisons of distributions among fuel types and EVT groups we present here distributions for EVT groups that represent eastern mixed hardwood forests (682 yellow birch-sugar maple, 655 beech-maple-basswood and 666 eastern floodplain) and conifer forests (683 peatland, 631 ponderosa pine, and 625 Douglas-fir, ponderosa pine and lodgepole pine).
 For these EVT groups we present distributions for total tree loading, coarse woody debris loading (downed wood > 7.6 cm diameter), duff loading, and litter loading.
 These were chosen because they represent major EVT groups across the continental US and because they also had sufficient representation of the chosen fuel types to estimate distributions.

 To place the fuel loading distributions in the context of smoke management and emissions estimation, we made use of existing mapped surface fuel loading values (CWD, litter and duff) within LANDFIRE (2008 refresh – add citation) and compared them to fitted distributions for three common existing vegetation type groups in the eastern US and three in the western US and Alaska.
 These EVT groups were selected based on having good to excellent fuel loading distribution fits for coarse wood (CWD), litter and duff.
 Because fuel loading estimation is of particular importance for emissions calculations, we used Consume version 5.0 algorithms (Prichard et al. in prep) to calculate consumption and PM2.5 emissions.
 Mapped values were obtained for sample study areas for each EVT group (Table S2) by selecting an area that was dominated by a EVT Group (e.g., Harvard Forest, MA for 682 Yellow birch-sugar maple and Loomis State Forest, WA for 625 Douglas-fir – ponderosa pine – lodgepole pine forest) and selecting the most common FCCS fuelbed and fuel loading model that was used to represent that EVT group.
 Emissions were modeled in Consume using dry fuel moistures (15% for CWD, 11% for litter and 30% for duff).
+We then compared the point FCCS loading and associated emissions values to a 95% (or 75%?) prediction interval using the database distribution estimate.

 Results